thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </p>
 ```

 Several parameters can be specified, separated by commas.

-In fact, the message
-key itself could come from a variable:
+The message key itself can come from a variable:

 ```html
 <p th:utext="#{${welcomeMsgKey}(${session.user.name})}">